juli-amezquita/juli-amezquita/README.md

-# Hey!👋
+# Hey there!👋

-✨ I'm Juliana from Colombia.
-I'm doing HR Data Analytics or People Analytics.
-I've been learning about Python programming and Machine Learning algorithms for the latest years and how they can be applied to HR.
-I'm passionate about technology, innovation, Data Science, and how they can be used to improve people's lives.
-Currently, I work at [Optimal Hunters](http://www.optimalhunters.com/) as a Recruitment Manager and HR Consultant.
+✨ I'm Juliana from Colombia and I'm all about HR Data Analytics.
+I've been diving into the world of Python programming and Machine Learning for the past few years, with a focus on using data to drive positive change in HR.
+I'm a tech and innovation enthusiast and I love how Data Science can be used to make a real difference in people's lives.
+Right now, I work as a Recruitment Manager at [Optimal Hunters](http://www.optimalhunters.com/), but I'm always on the lookout for new roles where I can combine my tech skills and passion for HR.

 # 🎓 Education
 BSc. in Economics | BSc. in Marketing | MSc. in Visual Analytics and Big Data | Specialist in Big Data and Artificial Intelligence | Specialist in Human Resources Management